 Nightmare Before Christmas Duck : Step by Step Tutorial

 Since I couldn’t really find a method to make this online that resonated with me, I decided to start from scratch and make my Nightmare Before Christmas Duck.
-(There’s a video, and this one, but neither were methods that I wanted to follow exactly).
+(There’s this one, but it wasn’t a method that I wanted to follow exactly).
 Once it was done, I thought it’d be good to share, so here we go!